KITcii/smart-contract-dev-support/README.md

 # Smart Contract Development Support
 This repository contains software design patterns to tackle frequent challenges in smart contract development.
+Each directory of a software design pattern includes a README.md file with a pattern description and code examples.
+Feel free to use the code example for your individual purposes.

 We encourage you to support us in maintaining this repository and welcome your questions and comments on the software design patterns.
 To comment the software design patterns, please open an [issue](https://github.com/KITcii/smart-contract-dev-support/issues) or post your comment into the [discussion section](https://github.com/KITcii/smart-contract-dev-support/discussions).

-## Overview of Patterns
+## Overview of Software Design Patterns

 * [Architectural Patterns](Architectural%20Patterns/README.md)
   * [Façade Pattern](Architectural%20Patterns/Façade%20Pattern/README.md)